chemerisuk/formvalidation.js/README.md

   </body>
 </html>
 ```
-This plugin doesn't require any initialization, it just works.
-Thats why it's perfect for single-page websites with ajax navigation.
+No initialization is required, it just works.
+And even for dynamic content.
+So it's perfect for single-page websites with ajax navigation.

 JavaScript API
 --------------